What is an Individual Voluntary Arrangement (IVA)?

 Advantages of an Individual Voluntary Arrangement

-- IVAs are based over an agreed period of up to five years and after the five years is complete you can begin to move past the situation and focus on the rest of your life;
+- IVAs are based on an agreed period of up to five years, and after the five years are complete, you can begin to move past the situation and focus on the rest of your life;

 Disadvantages of an Individual Voluntary Arrangement

 - For an IVA to be viable, your creditors must agree to it;